ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 ### IV: Import the Source Files
 1. Open Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit.prproj in Adobe Premiere
-2. In the project window, expand the Source > Raw Footage Folder.
+2. In the project window, expand the Source > Raw Footage Folder
 3. The 3 clips should have question marks as shown below:
   ![Raw Footage Folder in Premiere](http://imgur.com/GBQvBL8.png)
 4. Right-Click (Windows) or Control-Click (Mac) on Star Wars_ Attack of the Clones.mp4 and choose "Replace Footage..."
   ![Replace Footage...](http://imgur.com/nEWbm6O.png)
-5. Find select Star Wars_Attack of the Clones.mp4 on disk.
+5. Find select Star Wars_Attack of the Clones.mp4 on disk
   ![Select mp4 file](http://imgur.com/HFvENMD.png)
 6. After selecting the clip in the Premiere Project pane should have changed from a question mark to an audio/video icon:
   ![Audio/Video Icon](http://imgur.com/QooSGn2.png)